neetjn/py-component-controller/README.md

 ## Usage

-This project was created using Python 3.6, selenium `3.6.0`, and pyseleniumjs `1.3.3`.
+This project was created using selenium `3.6.0`, and pyseleniumjs `1.3.3`.
+Support is available for both Python 2.7 and 3.6.

 PCC can be installed using pip like so,